Tonga language (Malawi): An example of Tonga

 Tortoise went to beg food from people.
 To carry his bag, he tied it to a long string and wore it round his neck.
 As he walked along, the bag was coming behind him.

 When he was on his way, Hare came up behind him and said, "I've found it, my bag!"
 Tortoise said "No, you're lying, see this string I've tied now I'm pulling it as I go."
 Hare refused to accept this and said "Let's go the Court, it will judge us."
 The Court examined the case and cut Tortoise's string which he'd tied the bag with.
 They took that bag and gave it to Hare.
 Another day when Hare was walking along, Tortoise found him and said, "I've got my tail!"
 Hare said, "Nonsense, this is my tail, Tortoise."
 Tortoise refused to accept this and said, "What I've got is mine."
 They went to the Court so that it could make a judgement.
 In that Court, the case went in Tortoise's favour.
 They cut off Hare's tail and gave it to Tortoise.)

 (The Tumbuka version of this story can be found for comparison in the article Tumbuka language#An example of Tumbuka.)

-Mdawuku wa aTonga (MWATO)

-In August 2017 a cultural organisation originally known as the Nkhata Bay Tonga Heritage was established to promote Tonga language and culture.
-But shortly after its establishment the name was changed to Mdawuku wa aTonga (MWATO).
-The group honours well-known Malawians of Tonga origin and supports a band known as the Park Town Band, whose speciality is the local honala dance, danced by men and women wearing suits and hats.
-(The dance is named after the Hohner accordion, which is used for accompaniment.)

-The chairman of the original organising committee, Rev. Maxwell Mezuwa Banda, is quoted as saying in 2017 that one of the aims of the organisation was to preserve the Tonga language, which he said was being swallowed up by Chichewa, more especially among youths.
-"We want to revive this language among the young ones.
-Otherwise, if we leave it as it is, in 10 years’ time, the language will be gone."